iotaledger/hornet/documentation/docs/welcome.md

 By running your own node you have the following benefits:

 - You have direct access to an IOTA network, instead of having to connect to and trust someone else's node.
-- You help the IOTA network to become more distributed and resilient by validating messages and value transactions in the IOTA network.
+- You help the IOTA network to become more distributed and resilient by validating blocks and value transactions in the IOTA network.

 ## Roadmap